About us

 Our initial aspiration is to immortalize this extraordinary adventure in the pages of a captivating book, weaving together the tales and experiences we've gathered throughout our travels.

-In conclusion, our epic journey from Kamakura to Yakushima, spanning over three years and covering 2,000 km, has been an incredible adventure filled with cultural fusion, personal growth, and unforgettable experiences.
+In conclusion, our epic journey from Kamakura to Yakushima, spanning over three years, has been an incredible adventure filled with cultural fusion, personal growth, and unforgettable experiences.
 From performing traditional music and dance shows along the way to immersing ourselves in the diverse landscapes and cultures of Japan, each step has been a testament to the power of human endurance and the beauty of connection.
 As we prepare to share more about our journey very soon, including an interactive map, location information, stories of the people we've met, the history we've encountered, and many more adventures, we invite you to join us on this remarkable expedition of discovery and inspiration.

 Stay tuned for the next chapter of our adventure!